Honors Capstone Project

 Three different experimental techniques were used in order to determine the role of E-Cadherin and N-Cadherin in cyst breakdown and follicle development in the mouse.
 First, immunicytochemistry was used in order to visualize the proteins in the mouse ovary.
 Then, organ culture experiments were performed in order to block these proteins during PND1-5 to determine their function.
 Finally, western blots were performed in order to determine protein expression levels of E-Cadherin and N-Cadherin during development.

 From these experiments, it can be concluded that both E-Cadherin and N-Cadherin are expressed during development from 17.5 days post coitum (dpc) to PND5.
 E-Cadherin expression is higher in the cytoplasm of oocytes than in the granulosa cells.
 Starting at PND2, E-Cadherin is also expressed in the cell membrane of the oocytes, and is localized to certain spots within the membrane.
 The location of N-Cadherin expression within the ovary was unable to be determined from the immunocytochemistry experiments.
 Overall, N-Cadherin expression is higher in the neonatal ovary than E-Cadherin expression.
 Also, E-Cadherin expression increases from PND1 to PND3 and N-Cadherin expression increases from 17.5dpc to PND5.

 Senderoff, Dana, "The Role of Cell Adhesion Molecules in Cyst Breakdown and Follicle Formation in the Mouse Neonatal Ovary" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 72.